SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/optimizer.rst

 when choosing the points in the next iteration.
-Random lines is a new style of algorithm which fits a quadratic model to a selection from the population, and uses that model to propose a new point in the next generation of the population.
+Random lines is a new style of algorithm which fits a quadratic model to a selection from the population, and uses that model to propose a new point in the next generation of the population [Sahin2013]_.
 The hope is that the method will inherit the robustness of the population based algorithms as well as the rapid convergence of the newton descent algorithms.